 Getting the process started as soon as possible for Texas residents and Torrance residents, for example, is very important, as evidence is literally burning or was already destroyed by flames and fire clean-up efforts led by the EPA authorities.

 The first thing that needs to be done as soon as the safety of all personnel is confirmed is to launch an investigation into the cause of the industrial accident.
-Petrochemical plants usually handle this by the Hazard Investigation Board, and their findings of routine maintenance issues, etc., will be made available to community members and accident lawyers.
+Petrochemical plants usually handle this through the Hazard Investigation Board, and their findings of routine maintenance issues, etc., will be made available to community members and accident lawyers.

 There is a statute of limitations for filing claims concerning refinery accidents.
 This is usually three years after the date of the accident for personal injury claims and two years for wrongful death claims.
 The amount of work that needs to be done before a motion can be filed is so much that it is advisable to start the process as soon as possible to meet the time limits.